kevinfarrugia/performance-first/readme.md

 The [ReducerRegistry](./src/js/reducerRegistry.js) is a singleton class which exposes a `register` method, allowing consumers to dynamically attach reducers to the store.

-The `register` method may be called using the following syntax:

 ```js
 import reducerRegistry from "../../reducerRegistry";

 reducerRegistry.register(REDUCER_NAME, reducer);
 ```

+The `register` method may be called using the above syntax and should be called before calling any actions for that reducer, including server-side requests.
+As a rule-of-thumb, I recommend placing it in the `index.js` file for that compoonent.

 The [`configureStore`](./src/js/store.js#L:19) function combines the Redux `createStore` with a change listener to automatically update the reducers in the store.